guisua/jdownloader-vpn-docker-synology/README.md

 ##### Launching the containers
 ###### NordVPN
-We could create the containers from within the Docker GUI, however, the functionality is limited and not all option we need are available.
-We will use this from the terminal, instead.
+>We could create the containers from within the Docker GUI, however, the functionality is limited and not all options we need are available.

 Since the `jdownloader` container **needs** to use the network provided by the `nordvpn` container, we need to create the latter first: